Program ASMPIC

 The -P command line option indicates that subsequent options are

-the list of command line options it supports.
+of command line options it supports.